AdobeDocs/campaign-standard.en/help/audiences/using/creating-a-service.md

         >[NOTE]
         >
-        >You can only modify a default message by clicking its label in the **[!UICONTROL Service properties]** section.
-The default messages are not available from the Adobe Campaign transactional message list.
+        >You can modify a default message by clicking its label in the **[!UICONTROL Service properties]** section or by selecting it from the Adobe Campaign transactional message list, after checking the **[!UICONTROL Show internal transactional messages]** box.

     * **[!UICONTROL Custom message]**: this mode allows you to handle custom confirmation messages, specific for each service.
 You then select the **[!UICONTROL Custom subscription event configuration]** which is associated with a specific [transactional message](../../channels/using/about-transactional-messaging.md) template.
 For more on this, see [Confirming subscription to a service](../../audiences/using/confirming-subscription-to-a-service.md).